-4.4.6.2 Where two-way swing doors or sliding doors are used as illustrated in Figure 25, a minimum space of 300 mm adjacent to the leading edge of the door with a minimum clear floor space of 1200 mm wide by 1200 mm deep shall be provided on each side of the door.
+Where two-way swing doors or sliding doors are used as illustrated in Figure 26, a minimum space of 300 mm adjacent to the leading edge of the door with a minimum clear floor space of 1200 mm wide by 1200 mm deep must be provided on each side of the door.

-4.4.6.3 The leading edge of the door leaf shall not be set more than 150 mm away from the wall surface as shown in Figure 26.
+The leading edge of the door leaf must not be set more than 150 mm away from the wall surface as shown in Figure 27.